QiYanPitt/CHIT/README.md

     done

 ## CHIT options
-    * "-a", "--as_only": only perform the allele-specific part (Beta Binomial) part of the test
+    * "-a", "--as_only": only perform the allele-specific part (Beta Binomial) part of the test;
-    * "-d", "--bnb_only": only perform the association (Beta Negative Binomial) part of the test
+    * "-d", "--bnb_only": only perform the association (Beta Negative Binomial) part of the test;
-    * "--cov_file": file containing covariates to include in the model
+    * "--cov_file": file containing covariates to include in the model;
-    * "-b", "--bnb_disp": file containing depth (Beta Negative Binomial) dispersion parameters
+    * "-b", "--bnb_disp": file containing depth (Beta Negative Binomial) dispersion parameters;
-    * "-o", "--as_disp": file containing allele-specific (Beta Binomial) dispersion parameters
+    * "-o", "--as_disp": file containing allele-specific (Beta Binomial) dispersion parameters;
-    * "-s", "--shuffle": permute genotypes")
+    * "-s", "--shuffle": permute genotypes;
-    * "-m", "--min_as_counts": only perform test when total number of allele-specific read counts across individuals > MIN_COUNTS
+    * "-m", "--min_as_counts": only perform test when total number of allele-specific read counts across individuals > MIN_COUNTS;
-    * "-v", "--verbose": print extra information
+    * "-v", "--verbose": print extra information;
-    * "--benchmark": write information about time test is takes, number of optimization functions, etc.
+    * "--benchmark": write information about time test is takes, number of optimization functions, etc.;
-    * "-i", "--initial": initial value for parameters alpha and beta
+    * "-i", "--initial": initial value for parameters alpha and beta;
-    * "-r", "--seed": seed for random shuffle
+    * "-r", "--seed": seed for random shuffle;
-    * "infile_list"
+    * infile_list;
-    * "out_file"
+    * out_file;